lujingxi/Huldra/TASKS.md

 - Vector remains the current SIMD backend.
 - Correctness takes priority over performance.
 - Performance changes should be benchmark-driven.
+- Benchmark output must remain observable when validating inference changes.
 - Avoid `unsafe` unless there is measured justification.
 - Avoid premature architecture-specific optimization.
 - Tensor-format discovery continues to use reflection + caching.
 - Do not reintroduce the removed `IQuantizer` / `IQuantizedDotProduct` abstraction without a demonstrated need.
 - GGUF is the model storage format.
 - The initial runtime target is Windows x64.
+- GitHub `master` is the authoritative current source when it differs from previously pasted code.
+- When current GitHub code and previous conversation context disagree and the reason for the difference is unclear, confirm with the user before making architectural assumptions.